-- In Idle mode, press the Up key or press and hold the key on the right side of the phone to turn on the camera.
+- In Idle mode, press and hold the let key on the right side of the phone to turn on the camera.
 You can also press the Menu soft key to access Menu mode.
-Highlight Camera and press the Select soft key or press the key.
-Select Take and Send. - 2.
-Adjust the image by aiming the camera at the subject.
-Press the right soft key to access the camera options.
-For details, see "Using Camera Options" on page 119.
+Highlight Camera and press the Select soft key or press the let key. - Highlight Take and Send and press the Select soft key or press the key. - Adjust the image by aiming the camera at the subject.
+Press the soft key to access the camera options.
+For details, see "Using Camera Options" on page 111.
 You can use the keypad to quickly change the camera options.